edgedb/edgedb/docs/intro/edgeql.rst

 Scalar literals
 ^^^^^^^^^^^^^^^

-EdgeDB has a rich primitive type system consisting of the following data types.
+|Gel| has a rich primitive type system consisting of the following data types.

 .. list-table::